tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/index.rst

   * Limitations of BTC Tools when using with Braiins OS+:

     * Settings in Overclock/Underclock section does not affect Braiins OS+
-    * LPM checkbox works for S9 only and enables/disables asicboost.
-However, pools that support mining.configure and version rolling are still required.
     * Enhanced LPM will turn autotuning on and set miner's power limit to 2/3 of the default power limit for the miner
     * Disabling Enhanced LPM keeps autotuning on its last state and sets miner's power limit to the default power limit for the miner (hardware specific)
     * Note: both LPM and Enhanced LPM options are used only when "Power Control" is checked.
 Otherwise, machine specific settings is kept.